 And so the adventure begins

 Farming was Tony’s idea, but Hiu felt part of the farm project.
 “Absolutely from the very beginning,” she says.
 “I had no farming experience; he sort of had a little bit.”
-And he had experience tinkering with old machinery, which served them well when they bought used equipment at farm auctions.
+Tony did have experience tinkering with old machinery, which served them well when they bought used equipment at farm auctions.

 Sweet corn and the growth of Potomac Vegetable Farms